Mancity1383/TLA_Project/README.md

 > 3. Return the filled table `M`.

 > ℹ️ **Info**
-> This classes are in table folder and in ll1_table.py file.
+> These classes are in table folder and in ll1_table.py file.

 ---